 - having sufficient vitamin D levels correlates to a higher likelihood of having a pathologic complete response to chemotherapy in locally advanced breast cancer (10);

-- low vitamin D is associated with chemotherapy induced peripheral neuropathy (12);
+- low vitamin D is associated with chemotherapy-induced peripheral neuropathy (12);

 HOW TO TEST YOUR VITAMIN D LEVELS

-As stated previously, optimizing vitamin D levels is critically important and one of the easiest factors to test and correct if needed.
+As stated previously, optimizing vitamin D levels is critically important and one of the easiest nutrients to test and correct if needed.
 If you have cancer or have a history of cancer, I recommend getting your vitamin D tested at least once yearly.
 Please contact me if you are overdue for your vitamin D screening test.

 Dr. Jessa